Will My Child Be in ABA Therapy Forever? Learn from a Hopebridge BCBA

 “Will my child need ABA therapy forever?”

-As a center manager, I have had conversations like this over and over and I understand the concern.
+It’s natural to question how long therapy will need to last.
 Through our work, we are asking for a lot of trust and time from caregivers and it takes a lot of courage and patience on their end.

-Within ABA therapy, we do not focus on a timeline; we focus on goals.
-The purpose of ABA is to develop an individual’s skills so he or she is able to function in real-life situations in an appropriate and healthy manner.
-If you think about how long a child has been working on certain goals before they came to us, as well as how long they had engaged in certain behaviors, you can understand why each timeline is different.
-Maladaptive behaviors that have become habit, for instance, may take more time and more intensive interventions in order to replace those with more appropriate behaviors.
+There are many factors that determine the duration of ABA, including how long a child has been working on certain goals before they came to us and how long they had engaged in certain behaviors.
+Maladaptive behaviors (such as self-injury or elopement) that have become habit, for instance, may take more time and more intensive interventions in order to replace those with safer, more appropriate behaviors.

 To set and facilitate these goals, we look at what is needed to enable them to function in their most natural setting.
-Not only do our kiddos vary, but their natural settings vary as well, and a lot of it can depend on age.
+Not only do our children vary, but their natural settings vary as well, and a lot of it can depend on age.
 Long-term goal transitions could be daycare or school.
 There is a big difference between preschool and third grade, so we might break these down even further.
 For instance, within a school, we could be looking at one-on-one aids, supports in general education or special education classrooms.
 For others, the transition might be home or residential care.

 Before we ever transition, we focus on three different areas:

 Once this occurs, we look at where they are and where they are headed in order to make adjustments.
-If they are full time – approximately seven to eight hours a day, five days a week – then we can collaborate with parents and schools to set up a part-time schedule of half-days or a few days a week.
+If they are full time – approximately seven to eight hours a day, five days a week – then we can collaborate with families and schools to set up a part-time schedule of half-days or a few days a week.

-Once a child is part-time ready to transition out of ABA therapy entirely, we will plan to meet with parents.
+Once a child is part-time and ready to transition out of ABA therapy entirely, we will plan to meet with families.
 We still want to be a resource to see how they are doing and step in to help if something changes.
 We can collaborate with the school, provide feedback, troubleshoot and even have them come back, if needed.

 The timeline on when we create new goals and transition is all piloted by progress.
 Some children will progress with different timelines than others and require different types of progress.
 The good thing is, if you need a lot of time, we have a lot of time to give.
 If you don’t, then we’re not going to keep you forever either!
 Everyone works at a different rate, and that’s why we choose ABA therapy – everything is individualized.

-We are not doing this on our own – we want to work with you!
+We are not doing this on our own–we want to work with you!

 While ABA therapy does not mean forever, the tools and strategies we use during our sessions can last a lifetime.
 If you’re interested in learning more about ABA therapy at Hopebridge, please get in touch with us online to find a center near you.